google/kctf/SECURITY.md

 #### Kubernetes -> Flags

 The flags are stored as [Kubernetes Secrets](https://kubernetes.io/docs/concepts/configuration/secret/).
-Any vulnerabilities in Kubernetes that allows accessing secrets or a misconfiguration by the author (such as not putting the flag in the secret directry), could result in broader access to the flags.
+Any vulnerabilities in Kubernetes that allows accessing secrets or a misconfiguration by the author (such as not putting the flag in the secret directory), could result in broader access to the flags.

 As such, the risks on this edge are:
  - Kubernetes might have vulnerabilities